 Will I be able to come to a Campus or Center for classes and services?

 Yes.
-While many students are taking classes remotely, all locations are open this semester.
+While many students are taking classes remotely, all locations are open for the Summer semester.
 Students should consult with instructors about class modality or check MaineStreet to review their course schedule.
 Please be aware that instructors have the option of conducting classes remotely for everyone’s safety, even if the course is not listed to be taught in a distance modality.

 Students who need to meet with a staff member or conduct business with an office, should call ahead to make an appointment for the best service.
 Walk-ins are allowed and will be based on space availability.
 Remote appointments, via telephone and Zoom, will continue to be available and are encouraged.